mkbaldwin/mkbaldwin.github.io/_posts/2018-06-16-thoughts-on-conferences.md

 and come back feeling like you have gained something from being there.

-If you want to read more about the conferences I have attended, [click here](https://michael.codes/categories/#conference) to view the summary posts I have written.
+If you want to read more about the conferences I have attended, [click here](https://michael.codes/categories/#conference) to view the summary posts about them.